-Associate Professor Andy Philp is Head of the Biology of Ageing Laboratory and convenor of the centre for healthy ageing at the Centenary Institute.
+Associate Professor Andy Philp is Head of the Biology of Ageing Program and convenor of the Centre for Healthy Ageing at the Centenary Institute.
 Andy is an internationally recognised expert in studying mitochondrial metabolism, with particular focus on skeletal muscle wasting disorders such as ageing, muscular dystrophy and mitochondrial myopathy.
 Following post-doctoral training at the University of Dundee (UK) and University of California Davis (USA), Andy established his independent research laboratory in 2012 at the University of Birmingham (UK).
 He relocated to the Garvan Institute in 2018, prior to joining the Centenary Institute in 2022.

 Andy has directly supervised 8 post-doctoral research officers (3 current), 2 clinical research fellows, 7 PhD (1 current), 10 masters students and 41 undergraduate honours project students.
 He has a proven track record in leading large scientific teams in diverse research disciplines having co-ordinated Wellcome Trust and European Research Council research programs between international collaborators, industry and community stakeholders.
 Andy has attained $10.1 million AUD in tier 1 grant funding as CIA and $26.4 million AUD as AI.
 Andy was awarded two NHMRC Ideas grants in 2021, investigating the role of mitochondrial targeted therapies in preventing age-associated muscle weakness and 3D-engineering approaches to model sarcopenia in vitro.